 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Structural movement
+Structural Movement

-Repair category 1
+Repair Category

-Notes No obvious evidence of significant movement noted within the limitations of my inspection.
+Notes No obvious evidence of significant movement noted within the limitations of the inspection.